giacomo-cc/anchor-strategy-pattern/README.md

 ## Why not using a CPI inside master refresh instruction?

-Considering the current Solana nested CPI calls limitations, as of now this limit is set to 4 nested calls, we decided to split the two instructions, calling directly the `use_strategy` instruction on the strategy and then the `refresh` instruction on the master.
-This way we can save one nested call.
+Considering the current Solana nested CPI calls [limitations](https://docs.solana.com/developing/programming-model/calling-between-programs#call-depth) (as of now there's a limit of 4 nested calls) sometime can be usefull to save a cpi.
+We therefore decided to split the two instructions, calling directly the `use_strategy` instruction on the strategy and then the `refresh` instruction on the master.
+This way we can save one CPI call.

-This approach can lead to the risk of using stale data in the refresh ix, for example if the client forgot to call `use_strategy`.
-Depending on the product context this can be something to avoid: introducing the `refreshed_slot` in the `StrategyState` can be used to check if the current state is stale and for example rejecting the `master` `refresh` call.
+This approach can lead to the risk of using stale data in the master `refresh` ix, for example if the client forget to call `use_strategy`.
+Depending on the product context this can be something to avoid: introducing the `refreshed_slot` in the `StrategyState` could be an alternative, it can be used to check if the current state is stale and for example rejecting the `master` `refresh` call.